Overview

 Limits

-Hitting MAX_EXPR_DEPTH raises a parser diagnostic (“expression too deeply nested”).
-Hitting MAX_INSTRUCTIONS sets chunk.overflow = true, which is reported as a diagnostic at the end of parsing — the chunk’s instruction stream is cleared rather than dispatched.
+MAX_EXPR_DEPTH -> diagnostic (“expression too deeply nested”).
+MAX_INSTRUCTIONS -> sets chunk.overflow = true, reported at end of parsing.
+The instruction stream is cleared rather than dispatched.

 References